machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 ---
 layout: post
-title:  "Audioedit Writeup: CTFLearn"
+title:  "LFI Challenge"
-date:   2020-09-18 16:25:10 +0545
+date:   2020-10-06 11:25:10 +0545
 author: machinexa
-image: /writeups/assets/images/ctflearn_audioedit_homepage.png
+image: /writeups/assets/images/lfichallenge.jpeg
 category: Writeups
 ---
 <br>
 ## Description
 The CTF was about exploit a terribly insane blind SQLi.
-I started in the morning,  lost my entire day on simple mistakes, and got really frustrated when doing the challenge.
-The URL was [https://web.ctflearn.com/audioedit/](https://web.ctflearn.com/audioedit/).
+I started doing the CTF in the morning, lost my entire day on simple mistakes, and got really frustrated when doing the challenge.
+The URL given to me was [https://web.ctflearn.com/audioedit/](https://web.ctflearn.com/audioedit/).
 I received this challenge at night from my friend Jokr.

 ### Finding the Injection
 As its name suggests, it takes `.mp3` file and edits it.
 So, we have a file upload which leads to an edit page with a unique generated filename.
 I tried playing with file upload.
 Eventually, it leads me to nowhere and I assumed file upload was secure.
 So, what to do then.
 Well, it took me some time to realize the file was being fetched from the database.
-The parameter looked like this: [?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3](https://web.ctflearn.com/audioedit/edit.php?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3)
+The parameter looked like this: [file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3](https://web.ctflearn.com/audioedit/edit.php?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3)

 Though jokr said SQLi isn't here still I tried SQL injection and injecting a quote, I got error **" Error fetching audio from DB"** which confirmed the vulnerability.